Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-where $K$ is a finite non-empty set.
-In other words, we do not require there to be a bijection between the performance measures and the objects.
-That said, it will be useful to assume that each performance measure is associated with a specific object, which we express using a function $\pi : K \to [n]$.
-In other words, $\pi(k)$ is the object associated with the $k\ts{th}$ performance measure.
-For instance, with Example \ref{example:intro}, the object associated with $\textsf{Delay}_t$ is $t$ itself.
+which is a deterministic optimisation problem.
+We assume $f_{s\omega}(y)$ is a non-increasing function in every scenario.
+Observe now that (\ref{problem:general}) is of the form (\ref{problem:main}) where $\Omega$ is replaced by $S \times \Omega$.
+Note also that (\ref{problem:general}) no longer depends explicitly on $\mathfrak R$.
+Therefore the approach is independent of certain distributional assumptions that may limit the applicability of the model.
+The only requirement is that we can (at least approximately) sample from the underlying distributions.
+Later it will be useful to assume that each of the performance measures is associated with a unique object, which we express using a function $\pi : \Omega \to [n]$.
+In other words, $\pi(\omega)$ is the object associated with the $\omega\ts{th}$ performance measure.
+For instance, in Example \ref{example:intro}, $\Omega = [n]$, and the object most naturally associated with $\textsf{Delay}_j$ is $j$ itself.